ibm-cloud-docs/containers/vpc_lbaas.md

      :   The port that the service listens on.

     `targetPort`
     :   Optional: The port to which the service directs traffic.
+The application running in the pod must be listening for incoming TCP traffic on this target port.
+The target port is often statically defined in the image that is running in the application pod.
+The target port configured in the pod is different than the node port for the service and might also be different than the external port that is configured on the VPC LB.

     `externalTrafficPolicy`
     :   Set to `Local` to preserve the source IP address of client requests to your apps.
 This setting also prevents traffic from forwarding to a different zone.
 You must ensure that an app pod exists on each worker node in the zone that the VPC NLB deploys to, such as by using a DaemonSet.
 This option also configures HTTP health checks.